qld-gov-au/ckanext-s3filestore/README.rst

     # An optional setting to change the acl of the uploaded files.
 Default public-read.
     ckanext.s3filestore.acl = private

     # An optional setting to specify which addressing style to use.
-This controls whether the bucket name is in the hostname or is part of the URL.
-Default auto.
+    # This controls whether the bucket name is in the hostname or is
+    # part of the URL path.
+Options are 'path', 'virtual', and 'auto';
+    # default is 'auto'.
     ckanext.s3filestore.addressing_style = path

-    # Set this parameter only if you want to use Minio as a filestore service instead of S3.
+    # Set this parameter only if you want to use a provider like Minio
+    # as a filestore service instead of S3.
     ckanext.s3filestore.host_name = http://minio-service.com

     # To mask the S3 endpoint with your own domain/endpoint when serving URLs to end users.